Joint Entrance Examination (Advanced) 2021

 - Class X certificate (if the date of birth is mentioned in it) OR Birth certificate.

-- Class XII (or equivalent examination) certificate (for those who appeared for this examination in 2020/2021 or whose board declared the Class XII (or equivalent examination) result after June 2019).
+- Class XII (or equivalent examination) certificate (for those who appeared for this examination in 2024 or 2025 or whose board declared the Class XII (or equivalent examination) result after June 28, 2023).

 GEN-EWS Candidates

-- If any GEN-EWS candidate fails to collect the GEN-EWS certificate (issued after April 1, 2021) before online registration, he/she may upload a declaration (Declaration) in Lieu of GEN-EWS Certificate to that effect.
+- If any GEN-EWS candidate fails to collect the GEN-EWS certificate (issued after April 1, 2025) before online registration, he/she may upload a declaration (Declaration) in lieu of the GEN-EWS certificate to that effect.

 OBC-NCL Candidates

-- If any OBC-NCL candidate fails to collect the OBC-NCL certificate (issued after April 1, 2021) before online registration, he/she may upload a declaration (Declaration) in Lieu of OBC-NCL Certificate to that effect.
+- If any OBC-NCL candidate fails to collect the OBC-NCL certificate (issued after April 1, 2025) before online registration, he/she may upload a declaration (Declaration) in lieu of the OBC-NCL certificate to that effect.

 SC/ST Candidates